haojiw/plantalk/docs/02-architecture.md

-## Architecture
+# Architecture

-Plantalk is built as a highly responsive, mobile-first, voice-centric application.
-The architecture prioritizes speed, data privacy, and a seamless developer experience using a modern React Native ecosystem.
+This guide outlines the app's architecture, which is structured for speed, data privacy, and a seamless developer experience.

-The system is structured into four main layers: **View/UI**, **State/Context**, **Services/Logic**, and **Data Storage**.

 ---